AndyTza/andytza.github.io/_jupyter/Gaia DR2 Galaxies in the Local Group - fun data-viz - Blog Tutorial.md

 Author: *Andy Tzanidakis*

 Hello!
-Welcome to my very first official blog post!
-Please pardon my expressions and rambling, as an avid

 This tutorial aims to educate newcomers and students who are interested in learning how to use the *Gaia DR2* dataset and ways of visualizing the survey data.
 This tutorial already assumes that the user knows how to plot data with `matplotlib` or any package of their preference and some basic data controlling.

-I'll be covering some very basics about ADQL (Astronomical Database Query Language), however, in the resouces page you should be able to find more detailed tutorials.
+I'll be covering some very basics about ADQL (Astronomical Database Query Language), however, in the resources page you should be able to find more detailed tutorials.
 For the take of time, I will be explaining the very `CONE_SEARCH` to visualize galaxies in our local group.

 The scope of this tutorial?
 Friendly introduction to querying *Gaia DR2* data, and it's always fun to visualize data in fun ways.

+(Work in Progress)

 #### More detailed resouces
 ___